Quiet: The Power of Introverts in a World That Can't Stop Talking: Influence

 Psychologist Christopher Peterson wrote that even professional positive psychologists may be implicitly perpetuating "The Extrovert Ideal", for example, by privileging activated feelings like happiness while undervaluing quiet feelings like contentment.
 Writing that both views of psychological wellness—both the noisy and extroverted view, and a quiet and introverted view—deserve scientific attention, Peterson closed by calling for a "quiet positive psychology".GigaOM's Jessica Stillman extended the concepts of Quiet to analyze coworking (working independently but in the same environment as others), remote working, and other "workshifting" (non-traditional worksite) arrangements, noting that such arrangements pose both benefits and dangers for introverts.
-While coworkers can "set their own level of contact", she also noted that "the ability to work from anywhere might enable more withdrawal than is healthy among introverts".
-She also echoed the cautionary argument that "too often ... we choose our work environment on autopilot".
+While coworkers can "set their own level of contact", she noted that "the ability to work from anywhere might enable more withdrawal than is healthy among introverts".
+She also echoed the cautionary argument that "too often ... we choose our work environment on autopilot."

-As the November 2012 U.S. Presidential election approached, Quiet's concepts were applied to contrast former President Clinton with 2012 candidates Barack Obama and Mitt Romney, Cain having noted that both Obama and Romney were introverts.
-Concerning leadership in general, Cain was quoted as adopting Peter Drucker's statement that effective leaders "had little or no 'charisma' and little use either for the term or what it signifies".
+As the November 2012 U.S. presidential election approached, Quiet's concepts were applied to contrast former President Clinton with 2012 candidates Barack Obama and Mitt Romney, Cain having noted that both Obama and Romney were introverts.
+Concerning leadership in general, Cain adopted Peter Drucker's statement that effective leaders "had little or no 'charisma' and little use either for the term or what it signifies."

 Cornell Law School's Sherry Colb extended to the jury system Quiet's assertion that a successful "wisdom-of-crowds phenomenon" typically emerges when individuals in a group share their respective contributions after being separately and independently conceived.
 Colb proposed a jury system in which, after all evidence has been presented, respective jurors would compose written analyses of the facts and issues, and express a verdict; the jurors' various documents would be distributed and read by all other jurors before in-person deliberation would begin.